vault27/Foundation/ipsec.md

 ## 2. SPI

-- SPI is a number
+- SPI stands for `Security Parameters Index`
+- 32-bit identifier(number) used to identify a specific Security Association (SA) in IPsec
+- This number is injected into the header of  every ESP/AH/IKE packet, so the remote peer knows which Security Assosiation (SA) `[cryptographic parametres and keys]` to use for decryption and authentication
+- Also these numbers (for both local and remote peer) are stored in router's memory for Phase 1 and Phase 2 Security Assosiations
 - It is used in both phases during tunnels establishment and in both tunnels: data and control
 - Each peer generates its own SPI and sends to peer during Tunnel 1 creation and Tunnel 2 creation
 - Different SPIs for different tunnels are generated
-- For full IPSec connection with 2 tunnels router has to generate 2 SPIs
 - The SPI is never reused between peers
+- `Outbound SPI` - The SPI my router inserts into ESP/AH/IKE  I send
+- `Inbound SPI` - The SPI my router expects to see in ESP/IKE/AH packets I receive

+Phase 1

-- Phase 1 tunnel SA is uniquely identified by 2 SPIs: inbound and outbound - in the router's memory
+- Phase 1 tunnel SA is uniquely identified by 2 SPIs in router's logical object: local SPI and remote SPI

+Phase 2

-- Phase 2 tunnel SA is uniquely identified by 1 SPI, but at the same time there are 2 SAs in routers memory for each Phase 2 tunnel: Inbound SA and Outbound SA
+- Phase 2 tunnel SA is uniquely identified by `1 SPI`, but at the same time there are `2 SAs` in routers memory for each Phase 2 tunnel: `Inbound SA and Outbound SA`
-- The ESP header in data packets uses the SPI as the first field to indicate which SA/key to use
+- The ESP/AH header in data packets uses the SPI as the first field to indicate which SA/key to use
-- SPI is the lookup key: Incoming ESP/AH packets contain SPI → device looks it up in the SAD
-- SPI in an ESP header is not encrypted
-- One SA for Phase 1: how to decrypt/encrypt and authenticate packets arriving at the device and leaving device  based on SPI inside IKE Protocol
-- Inbound SA for Phase 2: how to decrypt and authenticate packets arriving at the device based on SPI inside ESP protocol
-- Outbound SA for Phase 2: How to encrypt and authenticate packets leaving the device based on SPI inside ESP protocol
-- `Outbound SPI` - The SPI my router inserts into ESP and IKE packets I send
-- `Inbound SPI` - The SPI my router expects to see in ESP/IKE packets I receive
+- For every new Phase 2 tunnel - because of different traffic selectors - new pairs of SPI are generated by both sides

 ## 3. SA